Sphynx Cat Care & Health

 Neutering

-Neutering should be carried out by the age of 16 - 20 weeks.
-Of note here is that some people recommend not having a female spayed until the 20th week.
-If you are going to wait until then you must make sure that your female does not get out at all and that no entire male cat in residence with you already can get to her.
-This includes a male sibling you may have purchased who has not yet been neutered as he will also become sexually mature by now.
+Of particular note here is that some recommend not having a female cat spayed until the 20th week however, if you are going to wait until this time she must be protected from any opportunity of mating by ensuring that she does not get out at all & that no entire male cat in residence is able to get to her.
+This includes any male sibling you may have purchased who has not yet been neutered as he will also have become sexually mature by now.

 Rest assured that while you may not yet have noted signs yet of your female's first heat coming, but you can be absolutely sure all the local tomcats have!